-Congress’ DK Shivakumar arrested by ED in alleged money laundering case: Reports
+Congress’ DK Shivakumar arrested by ED in alleged money laundering case

 The Enforcement Directorate on Tuesday arrested Karnataka Congress leader DK Shivakumar in an alleged money laundering case, reported PTI.
 The probe agency’s action came hours after it questioned him for the fourth day.

 The Enforcement Directorate said Shivakumar was not cooperating with the investigation, reported NDTV.
 The investigating agency will produce the Kanakapura MLA before a court on Wednesday to seek his custody, according to PTI.
+Shivakumar’s supporters gathered outside the Enforcement Directorate office in Delhi to protest against his arrest.

+“I congratulate my BJP friends for finally being successful in their mission of arresting me,” Shivakumar said.
+“The IT and ED cases against me are politically motivated and I am a victim of BJP’s politics of vengeance and vendetta.”
+The Congress leader also asked party workers and supporters to not be disheartened as he had done nothing illegal.

+“I have full faith in God and in our country’s Judiciary and am very confident that I will emerge victorious both legally and politically against this vendetta politics,” the Congress leader tweeted.

 The agency had first summoned Shivakumar on last Friday after the Karnataka High Court had rejected his plea challenging the notice sent to him.
 Shivakumar’s questioning in the case went on till late on Friday night, through Saturday and continued on Monday after a break on Sunday.